 Benefits of OKRs

-- Focus on the tasks that have the most impact on the business.
+- Focusing on the tasks that have the most impact on the business.

-- Achieve high impact on company goals after you complete the objectives.
+- Achieving high impact on the company goals after you complete the objectives.

 - Let your employees prioritize the tasks to bring the highest positive impact on the company.

-- Let Corvisio Business Performance and Efficiency software automate the goals and tasks for you.
+- You can use goal management software to automate the goals and tasks for you.

 Spend your time making plans more effective or more strategic.